kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 API calls relevance order in which they could cancel less relevant calls for the same pod (3rd goal):

 - Pod deletion caused by preemption (4) should cancel all Pod-based API calls for such a Pod.
-- Pod binding (5) should cancel Pod status update API calls (1 - 3).
+- Pod binding (5) should cancel Pod status update API calls (1 - 3), because they are no longer relevant.
 - Updating Pod status (1, 2) and setting `nominatedNodeName` (3) should cancel previous such updates.
   Both are calls to the `status` subresource of a Pod, so they should overwrite the previous calls properly if the newest status is stored in-memory.
 - API calls for non-Pod resources (5 - 10) should be further analyzed as they are not likely to consider the Pod-based API calls, hence implementing those shouldn't block making (1 - 3) calls asynchronous.

+There is no need to send two API calls for one Pod, because more relevant calls should override less relevant ones, and status updates can be combined into one call.

 In terms of API call priority, the order might be different (3rd goal):